-The Company's principal investments since its incorporation, related to the acquisition of the Semi 1.
+The Company's principal investments since its incorporation, related to the acquisition of the Units.

 In March 2017, West Mira Inc., a wholly-owned subsidiary of the Company entered into the Sterna Finance Loan Agreement, whereby West Mira Inc. borrowed USD 182.5 million from Sterna Finance and it was acknowledged that this amount had already been paid by Seatankers as settlement of the first instalment due in connection with the purchase of the Semi 1.
+The loan did not bear interest and was also settled in March 2017 upon completion of a private placement.
 The Company was a guarantor party to this loan agreement.